Loading...

 This level of documentation is what insurers need to process a claim efficiently.
 In most straightforward claims, this documentation eliminates the need for a loss assessor entirely — because the evidence is comprehensive, professional, and defensible.

 Work begins immediately without waiting for insurer approval.
 After make-safe, your contractor provides a formal contract with full terms and conditions.
 We bill you directly, and you use the documentation to claim reimbursement from your insurer.
-Payment plans are available through Blue Fire Finance if you need to manage cash flow while your claim is processed.
+Payment plans are available through Equipped Commercial Finance if you need to manage cash flow while your claim is processed.

 Why insurers push their own panel contractors and your right to choose independently.